jsadsad/aA_Classwork/full_stack_projects.md

 Joins tables get their own slice of state.
 Allows us to avoid relationship pointer issues.

 - Top level keys of `entities`, `session`, `ui`, `errors`

+# Full Stack Backend Routes

+API Routes are how we'll be sending and receiving information between our frontend and backend.

+Aim to keep our routes RESTful but there may be situations that need a custom route.